-“Product liability” is a term that refers to the legal responsibility of designers, manufacturers, distributors, and other parties to ensure consumers are not sold defective and/or hazardous products.
-The sale of faulty products accounts for millions of injuries and exposure to hazardous substances nationwide.
+“Product liability” is a term which refers to the legal responsibility of designers, manufacturers, distributors, and other parties to ensure consumers are not sold defective and/or dangerous products.
+The sale of faulty products accounts for millions of injuries and exposure to dangerous substances nationwide.
 Product liability litigation is the primary mechanism for injured consumers to seek financial compensation from the responsible companies who were involved in the design, manufacturing, and distribution of these hazardous products.
 If you or a loved one have suffered injuries due to a defective product, you are eligible to file a product liability claim to recover your losses.

 Product liability suits often involve multiple defendants, resulting in higher payouts compared to other types of injury claims.
-According to the Insurance Information Institute, the average product liability injury award in 2020 was $7,058,106.
+According to the Insurance Information Institute, the average product liability injury awarded by a jury in 2020 alone was $7,058,106.
 However, for injured consumers to see their fair share of compensation, it is important to be aware of the following information regarding product liability litigation.

 What is Considered a Defective Product?

-Any good for sale (whether it is a finished product or part) that causes injury through no fault of the consumer is considered a defective product.
+Any good for sale (whether it is a finished product or part) which causes injury through no fault of the consumer is considered a defective product.
 These defects may occur at various stages in the production of the product, or could be defective as a nature of its design.

 Before production begins, a product must be designed.
-Designers must carefully consider any potential hazards to the consumer as they design the product.
+Designers have a duty to consider any potential hazards to the consumer as they design the product.
 Errors at this early phase may result in flaws throughout the production process.
 For example, a recent example of a product with a defective design is the exploding gas cans manufactured by Blitz USA.
-Their gas cans were not designed to include a flame arrestor (wire mesh in a gas can that prevents fire from igniting the gas within).
+Their gas cans were not designed to include a flame arrestor (wire mesh in a gas can which prevents fire from igniting the gas within).
 Blitz USA declared bankruptcy after facing 42 lawsuits with settlements of up to $10 million.
 However, 26 additional lawsuits from injured plaintiffs were filed after the company was declared bankrupt.
 This is also an example of how time sensitive it is to contact an attorney and file a claim should you believe you’ve been injured by a defective product.

 After the design for a product is finalized, manufacturing can begin.
 Many stages in the manufacturing process could result in defective products.
 If the defect is caused by the manufacturer’s failure to adhere to the intended design of the product, the designer will not be considered liable for any resulting defects.
 Manufacturers are responsible for ensuring all steps of the manufacturing process are completed with rigorous safety checks and oversight, including verifying materials used in manufacturing are safe for the consumer.
 An example of a recent manufacturing defect claim is the lawsuit against Takata Corporation (a supplier of automobile safety equipment).
-According to the plaintiffs, Takata Corporation submitted fraudulent reports regarding the safety of ammonium nitrate-based airbag inflators that resulted in the sale of these dangerous parts to consumers.
+According to the plaintiffs, Takata Corporation submitted fraudulent reports regarding the safety of ammonium nitrate-based airbag inflators which resulted in the sale of these dangerous parts to consumers.

 Some products, while not inherently defective, require guidance on proper use to ensure the consumer’s safety.
 If the product’s manufacturer fails to communicate necessary warnings, consumers may inadvertently injure themselves.
 A prominent example of improper marketing resulting in injury is the lawsuit against Purdue Pharma and its marketing of the drug OxyContin.
-Plaintiffs claim that the marketing of these drugs downplayed their highly addictive nature, leading to patients becoming addicted to their pain medications.
-Eventually, Purdue Pharma reached a settlement that resulted in paying out $12 billion in damages over time.
+Plaintiffs claim the marketing of these drugs downplayed their highly addictive nature, leading to patients becoming addicted to their pain medications.
+Eventually, Purdue Pharma reached a settlement resulting in paying consumer victims $12 billion in damages over time.

 Product Liability Claims

 In order to file a product injury claim, it must be established in what way the liable parties were responsible for your injuries.
 Different specializing attorneys can assist you with these types of claims whether it be a personal injury attorney or one that specializes directly in product liability cases.
 Your attorney will establish which of the following causes of action is most applicable to your injury claim.
 In all forms of product liability, producers’ liability is increased in proportion to the severity of damages.